TBD54566975/tbdex-pfi-exemplar/README.md

      `.env.example` contains all environment variables that you _can_ set.
 6. `npm run server` and ensure this is running

+> [!NOTE]
+> (optional) If you want to run this over a network, please set HOST environment to an appropriate name that clients can connect to, as this will be set in the PFIs did as a `serviceEndpoint` (otherwise it defaults to http://localhost:9000)

 ## Running end-to-end PFI tutorial
 In this tutorial we will set up an issuer to issue Sanction Check VCs, as well as create a customer called "Alice" to interact with the PFI server.